Skip to content

 def test_code_generation(codegen_cpp):

-"""Test code generation."""
+"""Test rate code generation."""

-rates = codegen_cpp.get_rates(use_cse=True)
+rates = codegen_cpp.get_rates_str(use_cse=True)

 assert "k[0]" in rates